Procedure Name: UCM's Discrimination, Harassment, Sexual Misconduct, & Retaliation Grievance Process |

 After the conclusion of the hearing, (generally within 10 business days), the Hearing Officer will prepare and issue a written determination regarding responsibility including:

-If a policy violation is found, the hearing officer will outline reasonable steps to correct the effects of such conduct on the complainant and others and to prevent the recurrence of discrimination, harassment, sexual misconduct or retaliation, and retaliation.
+If a policy violation is found, the hearing officer will outline reasonable steps to correct the effects of such conduct on the complainant and others and to prevent the recurrence of discrimination, harassment, sexual misconduct, or retaliation.
 Sanctions, remediation, and other appropriate actions are discussed further below.

 Complaints involving University employees may involve coordination with complainant and respondent supervisors; this is not a violation of confidentiality.